-- Dependent on a number of factors relative to sites available for any experience and the number of students requesting the same site, not all students may be matched during the initial Acadaware selection process.
-If this occurs, the unmatched students may: (1) select a clinical site still available from the available list or (2) pursue a new clinical site (per policy). - Some clinical experiences require students to apply and possibly interview for these opportunities.
-Students selected for these clinical experiences will be assigned to that site and will not participate in the Acadaware process for that experience. - Once the Acadaware run has been completed, students may request to switch sites with another student within 3 business days of the lottery.
-Both students involved are required to submit a written request to the Director of Clinical Education explaining the rationale for the switch and how it will enhance the student's clinical experience.
-All changes to clinical assignments must be mutually beneficial to both students.
-Follow up meetings with the Director of Clinical Education may be required to process the change request.
+- Dependent on a number of factors relative to sites available for any experience and the number of students requesting the same site, not all students may be matched during the initial Exxat selection process.
+If this occurs, the unmatched students may: (1) select a clinical site from the offers list or (2) consider other sites that meet the student's CE requirements - Some clinical experiences require students to apply and possibly interview for these opportunities.